WildlifeDatasets/wildlife-tools/docs/index.md

 The `wildlife-tools` library offers a simple interface for various tasks in the Wildlife Re-Identification domain.
 It covers use cases such as training, feature extraction, similarity calculation, image retrieval, and classification.
 It complements the `wildlife-datasets` library, which acts as dataset repository.
 All datasets there can be used in combination with `WildlifeDataset` component, which serves for loading extracting images and image tensors other tasks.

 More information can be found in [Documentation](https://wildlifedatasets.github.io/wildlife-tools/)

+## What's New - v1.0.0
+Here’s a summary of recent updates and changes.

+- **Expanded Functionality:** Local feature matching is done using [gluefactory](https://github.com/cvg/glue-factory)
+    - Feature extraction methods: SuperPoint, ALIKED, DISK, SIFT features
+    - Matching method: LightGlue, More efficient LoFTR
+- **New Feature:** Introduced WildFusion, an intuitive, calibrated score fusion for high-accuracy animal reidentification.
+Added calibration methods.
+- **Bug Fixes:** Resolved issues with knn and ranking inference methods and many more

 ## Installation